Blog · Barcelona · 9 Great Things To Do in Barcelona’s El Born District

 Depending on when you’re visiting, it’s sometimes possible to book tickets to an evening performance, well worth it if you’re looking for a memorable musical experience.

-4. Tour the art galleries and see a flamenco show
+4. Tour the Gothic Quarter and see a flamenco show

-Let one of our local experts show you some cultural highlights of El Born up close.
-Enjoy a one-hour guided El Born walking tour where you’ll visit some of the best neighborhood art galleries, including meeting one of the artists.
+Let one of our local experts show you some cultural traditions of El Born.
+Enjoy a 90 minute guided El Born walking tour where you’ll visit Barcelona’s Old Town.

 Then finish with a flourish by watching a flamenco show in a palace — that’s the beautifully restored 17th-century Palau Dalmases.